open-metadata/OpenMetadata/ingestion/tests/cli_e2e/README.md

 class must extend from `CliCommonDB.TestSuite` if the connector's source implement the `CommonDbSourceService` class, otherwise, from `CliDBBase.TestSuite`.

 2. Add an ingestion YAML file with the service and the credentials of it.
 Use when possible a Dockerized environment, otherwise, remember to use environment variables for sensitive information in case of external resources.
+On each test, the YAML file will be modified by the `build_yaml` method which will create a copy of the file and prepare it for the tests.
+This way, we avoid adding (and maintaining) an extra YAML for each test.

 3. The `{connector}` name must be added in the list of connectors in the GH Action: `.github/workflows/py-cli-e2e-tests.yml`